nsanth34/99plabs-f1tenth/README.md

-# SOMEThings Project Overview
+# 99PLabs-F1Tenth Project Overview
-The SOMEThings (**S**imulation **O**f **M**obility **E**cosystems & Internet of **T**hings) project was created with the intent of easing the process of building, testing, and deploying software in the real world.
-We wanted to create a cyber-physical smart ecosystem proving ground at [99P labs](https://developer.99plabs.io/home/) that would allow us and other teams to use it as a research platform.
-For a much more detailed look at the project, take a look at our [blog](https://medium.com/99p-labs/project-somethings-creating-a-cyber-physical-environment-for-the-future-of-mobility-979a1b9c4e55#23f1).
+The project was created with the intent of easing the process of building, testing, and deploying software in the real world.
+We wanted to create a cyber-physical smart ecosystem proving ground at [99P labs](https://www.99plabs.com/) that would allow us and other teams to use it as a research platform.
+For a much more detailed look at the project, take a look at our [blog](https://medium.com/99p-labs/project-somethings-creating-a-cyber-physical-environment-for-the-future-of-mobility-979a1b9c4e55).

 # Prerequisites
 Everything in this repository assumes that you have followed the [F1TENTH Build documentation](https://f1tenth.readthedocs.io/en/stable/index.html) and have a car with all of the sensors configured and working properly.
-Aditionally, you should have Docker and docker compose installed on the car.
+Additionally, you should have Docker and docker compose installed on the car.

 # The Car
 ![image of an f1tenth vehicle](assets/f1_car.png)